Your sustainable exchange stay at WU

 Touristic travel in Austria and Europe

 In case you plan to travel within Austria during your exchange stay, we advise to take the bus or train.
-The best-known providers for train travel are the Österreichische Bundesbahn (ÖBB) and the Westbahn.
-On this ÖBB map, you can see which destinations are easy to reach by train from Vienna.
-People travelling more often may benefit from the ÖBB Vorteilscard.
-After purchase, you can get a 50% discount on all ÖBB standard single tickets within Austria and a 15% discount on cross-border rail travel (see Railplus: participating railways).
+The best-known providers for train travel are the Österreichische Bundesbahnen (ÖBB) and the Westbahn.
+If you travel more often you may benefit from the discount card, ÖBB Vorteilscard.
+After purchase, you can get a 50% discount on all ÖBB standard single tickets within Austria and until December 9, 2023, you can get a 15% discount on selected cross-border rail journeys (see Railplus: participating railways).
 For trips to other EU countries, the train is also a suitable means of transportation.

-To discover Europe by train, it is worth purchasing a pass with Interrail.
-Once you have registered your residence in Vienna, you are able to purchase an Interrail Pass.
-If you want to see which destinations are connected, you can do so by using this interactive map.
+To discover Europe by train, it is worth purchasing an Interrail pass.
+Once you have registered your residence in Vienna, you are able to purchase one.
+You can see the destinations connected by using this interactive map.
 When planning your trip(s), make use of the online trip planner to find out which pass is the right one for you.
 For longer trips within Europe, we recommend the Global Pass which allows for flexible travel days and scheduling.

 Sustainable housing & living